THE PLANNER

 Now ask: "If I reduced this by half, what would actually break?"

-Usually, 80% of the security comes from 20% of the tracking.
+Often, 80% of the security comes from 20% of the tracking.

 Part 3: The Joy Audit

-List three things your planning should enable:
+List three things the planning should enable:

 • 1. _______________________________